-The Council is looking to acquire both freehold and long-term leasehold properties, engaging the services of commercial property experts in order to identify appropriate market opportunities.
-Where appropriate, the Council will also make use of advisors to undertake robust due diligence and complete sale documentation.
-Ongoing management arrangements for the Council's first acquisition have continued with the incumbent outsourced operator, who have expertise in student accommodation management and marketing.
-It is anticipated that facilities management and marketing arrangements for the other acquisitions will also be outsourced.
-The Council has acquired properties with relatively secure or straightforward tenures mitigating the scale of proactive management required and arrangements are overseen by the internal team of commercial property surveyors.
+The Council acquires both freehold and long-term leasehold properties, engaging the services of commercial property experts in order to identify suitable market opportunities.
+Where appropriate, the Council uses experienced advisors to undertake robust due diligence and complete sale documentation.
+Ongoing management arrangements for properties differs depending on the level of specialisation of the asset, as well as the complexity and certainty of tenure.
+For specialised, complex tenures, the Council outsources the ongoing property management arrangements, including facilities management and marketing arrangements.
+However, in other cases the management arrangements are undertaken by the internal team of commercial property surveyors.

-The benefits of this approach are:
+The benefits of the acquisition approach are:

-- revenue is generated from the point of acquisition - risks are mitigated with proper due diligence - reasonable levels of liquidity - management costs are relatively low.
+- revenue is generated from the point of acquisition - risks are mitigated with proper due diligence - reasonable levels of liquidity - management costs are relatively low